-If you have a second property (Nebenwohnsitz), you will not be charged the TV and radio tax twice.
+If you have a second residence (Nebenwohnsitz), then you will only have to pay for the first residence.
 You may submit this form to request an exemption for your second home.

 If you do not get state funding (BäFog), you will be responsible for paying the licence fee.
 This may be a little painful because students reside in single-room student accommodation.
 In this case, they have to pay the entire fee on their own.

 When will You Get the ARD ZDF Letter?

 If you move to Germany and register, your information will be forwarded to the Beitragservice, who will contact you within a few days or weeks to notify you of your contribution obligations.

 What happens if the Radio Tax in Germany is not paid?